 Upon graduation, you are eligible to become a livelihood member.
 As a livelihood member, you obtain a teaching license (whether you decide to use it or not) and have exclusive access to an in-depth continuing education program, an online forum, and special benefits and privileges.
 You may enroll in the Green Belt Training - which is dedicated to the craft of teaching - at any time after completing your White Belt Training.
 You may also enroll in the next level of training, Blue Belt Training.

 Meet the Trainer

-Sophie Marsh is an inspiring educator, community builder and wellness coach.
-She was the first Australian Nia Black Belt and is Australia’s only Nia White Belt Trainer, Sophie has dedicated nearly 2 decades to educating and inspiring people to move, heal and transform through Nia, while collaboratively building a vibrant Nia Australia community.
+Australia's first Black Belt teacher and only Nia White Belt Trainer, Sophie has dedicated nearly 2 decades to educating and inspiring people to move, heal and transform through Nia, while collaboratively building a vibrant Nia Australia community.
 Her passion and Joy are contagious as she connects with people of all ages and walks of life, guiding them to nurture, trust and understand their innate body wisdom as a path to self-love.
-She shares Nia as both a life-enriching practice and as movement medicine for healing and enlivening the body, mind, spirit and heart.
+She shares Nia as both a life-enriching practice and as movement medicine for body, mind, spirit and heart.

 Sophie also offers one-on-one sessions, weekly mentoring calls, and community-based classes to diverse populations including Women's WellBeing Association, Brisbane City Council GOLD program, Micah, Mental Health Association of Qld, Harmony Place, Diversicare, Joining Hands, Cathay Home & Aged care, Commonwealth Respite, A Place to Belong, Inala Job Seekers, TAFE (ESL) students, Griffith University (Midwifery) students, ARAFMI (mental health carers), CanTeen Cancer support, and students at both State and Private High Schools.